fanchlegal/framepy/docs/source/admin.rst

 Admin Scripts
 =============

-The ``kalapy-admin.py`` is a command line script to create *KalaPy* projects.
+The ``kalapy-quickstart.py`` is a command line script to create *KalaPy* projects.
-Which, in turn, generates a project skeleton that includes an ``admin.py`` script that can be used for administrative tasks for the project.
+The generated project skeleton includes an ``admin.py`` script that can be used for administrative tasks for the project.

 Available Scripts
 -----------------

-.. describe:: kalapy-admin.py <command> [options] [args]
+.. describe:: kalapy-quickstart.py <project>

-The ``kalapy-admin.py`` script can be used to create new projects.
+The ``kalapy-quickstart.py`` script can be used to create new projects.

 .. describe:: admin.py <command> [options] [args]